arun-sub/genomicsbench/README.md

 ## Issues and bug reporting

 GenomicsBench is under active development and we appreciate any feedback and suggestions from the community.
-Feel free to raise an issue on Github or contact the authors: Arun Subramaniyan (arunsub@umich.edu), Yufeng Gu (yufenggu@umich.edu), Timothy Dunn (timdunn@umich.edu).
+Feel free to raise an issue or submit a pull request on Github.
+For assistance in using GenomicsBench, contact the authors: Arun Subramaniyan (arunsub@umich.edu), Yufeng Gu (yufenggu@umich.edu), Timothy Dunn (timdunn@umich.edu).